CcAaQq/PortTracker_StockPortfolio/README.md

 # StockPortfolio
-A web app allows users to add and delete individual stocks from a stock portfolio.
+A web app allows users to add/delete individual stocks to/from a stock portfolio.
 And shows the comnpany name, stock peice, previous close, market cap, YTD change, 52Wk and 52Wk low.

 Technologies used: Python, Django, Bootstrap, HTML